lilab-bcb/pegasus/docs/usage.rst

 	output_name.<group>.hvf.pdf
 		Optional output.
 Only exists if '--plot-hvf' is set.
 This file contains a scatter plot describing the highly variable gene selection procedure per focused <group>.

+	output_name.<group>.<channel>.dbl.png
+		Optional output.
+Only exists if '--infer-doublets' is set.
+Each figure consists of 4 panels showing diagnostic plots for doublet inference.
+If there is only one channel in <group>, file name becomes output_name.<group>.dbl.png.

 * Examples::

 	pegasus cluster -p 20 --correct-batch-effect --louvain --fitsne example_10x.h5 example_out